emmachollet/ComparSDMsQuantifOverfitSuppInterpr_DataPackage/README.md

 - */Tables/* * : RDS files of splits used to train models druing CV and ODG.
 CSV of models results in tables.

 **Plots** (Directory: *Plots*)
-- */Explorative_plots/* * : Plots of distribution of sites and environmental factors in Switzerland and in the entire dataset.
+- */Explorative_plots/* * : PDF and PNG of plots of distribution of sites and environmental factors in Switzerland and in the entire dataset.
+- */Models_analysis_plots/* * : PDF and PNG of boxplots, performance against prevalence and other models analysis plots.
-- */Models_analysis_plots/* * : Boxplots, performance against prevalence and Individual Conditional Expectation and Partial Dependance Plots of models results.
+- */Models_analysis_plots/* ICE/* : PDF and PNG of Individual Conditional Expectation (ICE) and Partial Dependance Plots (PDP) per taxon.

 -----------------------------------------------------------------------------------------------------------------------------------